 Like almost everything else in your home, your mattress will need to be cleaned every so often.
-Regularly cleaning your bed can both extend its lifespan and prevent the buildup of dust mites, mold, bed bugs, and other allergens.
+Regularly cleaning your bed can both extend its lifespan and prevent the build-up of dust mites, mould, bed bugs, and other allergens.
 Plus, you’re bound to sleep more soundly knowing your bed is fresh and clean.

 If you’re unsure where to start, we’ll walk you through how to clean a mattress.
 With this step-by-step guide, your bed will look fresh as new in no time.

 How to clean a mattress